needle-mirror/com.unity.sentis/Documentation~/tensor-fundamentals.md

 Sentis usually stores tensors in the memory that matches the [back end type](create-an-engine.md#back-end-types) you use.
 For example if you use the `BackendType.GPUCompute` back end type, Sentis usually stores tensors in GPU memory.

 You can only read from and write to the elements of a tensor directly if the tensor is on the CPU, and it can be slow.
-It's faster if you use the optimized methods in the `Ops` API.
+It's faster to edit your model with the functional API.

-If you need to read from and write to the elements of a tensor directly, use `Tensor.MakeReadable()`.
+If you need to read from and write to the elements of a tensor directly, use [`CompleteOperationsAndDownload`](xref:Unity.Sentis.Tensor.CompleteOperationsAndDownload).
 Sentis performs a blocking readback of the tensor to the CPU.
 The next time you use this tensor in a model or operation on the GPU there will be an automatic blocking upload.

 To avoid Sentis performing a blocking readback and upload, you can also use a compute shader, Burst or a native array to read from and write to the tensor data directly in memory.
 Refer to [Access tensor data directly](access-tensor-data-directly.md) for more information.